decred/dcrwallet/rpc/documentation/api.md

 The `SeedService` service provides RPC clients with the ability to generate secure random seeds encoded in both binary and human-readable formats, and decode any human-readable input back to binary.
-It has no depen and is always running.
+It has no dependencies and is always running.

 **Methods:**